Carpathian Forest is an odd band. Their first three releases are their

 in and of themselves.

-departure of Nordavind.
+the departure of Nordavind.
 This may account for the lack of attempts at atmospheric material.
-"The Well of All Human Tears" is
+"The Well of All Human Tears"

 here is more straightforward, though the synth is still ever-present.
 This album sounds even more polished and modern than